Travel on Point(s)

 How Do I Pay For The Annual Fees?

 I try to cover a lot of them by using the perks available.
-Like the Bank of America Premium Rewards card, which gives you a $100 airline incidental credit each year which works on American Airlines gift cards.
-Since it is based on calendar year we got 2 of them per card for that one annual fee.
-That is $400 in gift cards for $190 in annual fees.
-I could turn around and sell those gift cards at 85% cost and come out ahead.
-That doesn't even include the $1000 in cash back we earned from the welcome offers.
+Like the Bank of America Premium Rewards Elite card, which gives you a $300 airline incidental and $150 lifestyle credit each year.
+Since it is based on calendar year we got double those amounts per card for that one annual fee.
+That is $600 in airline incidentals and $300 in UberEats for $1100 in annual fees.
+Those perks offset most of the fee and then I also get maybe the best Priority Pass membership in the business.

 For the Amex Business Platinum cards we get $120 in wireless credits each year, something I pay for anyway, so that is taken right off the top.
 Then you throw in the $200 airline incidental and $400 in Dell credits and you can offset a lot of the annual fee.
 Let's just say the kids got a lot of Dell stuff for Christmas.